 Most people don’t realize it, but when you uninstall apps on Mac, they almost always leave behind what is commonly referred to as “leftovers”.
-These leftovers are files that were required by the app to function when it was installed, but now it’s been removed, they are merely taking up valuable storage space on your Mac.
+These leftovers are files that were required by the app or program to function when it was installed, but now it’s been removed, they are merely taking up valuable storage space on your Mac.
 Over time, as you use your Mac and install and uninstall various apps, these leftovers can really begin to pile up — eventually significantly slowing down your Mac.

 Fortunately, there are several ways that you can remove these leftovers during the uninstallation process, and in this article, we will show you three of them.
 They vary slightly in complexity, but if you’re looking for the absolute easiest way possible, you’ll want to skip to number 2!